leticiagcapovilla/mywikitest/Machine/Groups/CON/sirius_cs_servers.md

 The next step it to create the volumes which the data will be stored into.
 Volumes are composed of bricks which in our case are equivalent to a whole disk or a fraction, i.e., a partition of it.

 To build a brick, choose an available disk and if it has been used before, backup it because all its contents will erased.
-For the servers, you may need to use the [[CON:Sirius_control_system_servers#StorCLI|StorCLI tool]] to set a disk up for use.
+For the servers, you may need to use the [StorCLI tool](/Machine/Groups/CON/sirius_cs_servers#storcli) to set a disk up for use.
 Then, format it using the XFS filesystem with the following command:

 ```
 $ sudo mkfs.xfs -i size=512 /dev/sdX